NGCP/GCS/docs/communications/introduction.rst

   Here's the catch: the same message (with the same ``id`` and fields) should be sent until it is acknowledged.
 This message's ``id`` field should not be changing every time it is sent.

-  See `this <implementation.html#creating-messages-with-proper-id-field>`_ for more information on how to implement this field.
+  See `this <implementation.html#creating-messages-with-proper-id-field>`__ for more information on how to implement this field.

 .. confval:: sid/tid

   :type: unsigned 32-bit integer

   These fields are predefined for every platform.
-See the `list of vehicle IDs <vehicles.html>`_ for the values used for these fields.
+See the `list of vehicle IDs`_ for the values used for these fields.

 .. confval:: time